bmp7008/ritccc/README.md

 The purpose of this site is to make taking attendance, tracking members, taking suggestions, and other kinds of communication easier.
 It should also be light on resources and use only PHP and JavaScript.

-The site should grow in form and function alongside the club.
+The site will grow in form and function alongside the club.
 It's accessible at [https://www.ritccc.com](https://www.ritccc.com).